Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 pressure valve issues

-First, inspect if the inlet and outlet relief valves are fully opened.
+First, inspect the relief valve to see if it is fully opened.
 If not, rotate the valves until they are in the right position.
+If the pressure relief valve is leaking or being damaged, it will need to be replaced

-After that, ensure the water valve is in a good position and the vent system is running properly.
-Notice, if the pressure-reducing valve is defective, replace it with a properly sized valve.
-Now, adjust all specifications to the point.
+• After that, ensure the water valve is in a good position and the vent system is running properly.

 But when your pressure valve is in good condition, the noise might come from leakage in the heater.